shiguruikai/combinatoricskt/README.md

 2. Use the generate method of each Generator class.
 3. Use the indices method of each Generator class.

-[CombinatorialSequence](/src/main/kotlin/com/github/shiguruikai/combinatoricskt/CombinatorialSequence.kt) is Sequence, but it can be iterated only once.
+The returned [CombinatorialSequence](/src/main/kotlin/com/github/shiguruikai/combinatoricskt/CombinatorialSequence.kt) is Sequence, but it can be iterated only once.

 ### 1. Use extension functions